 Set your true north every morning by reading your list and committing to taking the actions required to live those values fully.

 Read your list every night and assess how you did.
 And know that, on days when you were knocked off track, you can do better tomorrow.

 Internal shifts take time to set down roots.
 Keep going.
 You’re on the right track.

-The reality is that a lot of people go through periods of their lives when they feel like they lack purpose or aren’t moving in a direction they’re happy with.
+The reality is that most people go through periods when they feel like they lack purpose or aren’t moving in a direction they’re happy with.

 Failure is knowing that you’re unhappy or that you lack direction and then continuing to choose the same things.
 No matter how you feel right now, you do have choices.
 And you likely have a lot more choices than you regularly acknowledge.